Hyperbolic Fine-Tuning for Large Language Models: Investigation

-\textbf{Conclusion of investigation} Through these analyses, we demonstrate that token embeddings in LLMs exhibit a power-law frequency distribution and significant hyperbolicity, both of which reflect a tree-like hierarchical structure.
-This understanding not only sheds light on the geometric nature of token embeddings but also motivates the development of methods that better capture and preserve these underlying geometric properties.
+Following the parameterization of Krioukov et al.~\citep{krioukov2010hyperbolic}, the power-law exponent $\gamma$ relates to the curvature parameter via $\gamma = 2/\zeta + 1$ in the context of complex networks.
+This relationship underscores the theoretical connection between the power-law behavior observed in token frequencies and the inherent hyperbolic geometry of the embedding space.
+Since hyperbolic models such as the Poincaré ball model and the Lorentz model are isometric, this conclusion can be extended to other hyperbolic models.

-\section{Hyperbolic Fine-tuning for LLMs}
+Hyperbolic space offers distinct advantages for modeling language hierarchies, especially when addressing the structural and spatial constraints of token co-occurrence: \textbf{(1) Separation of Low-Frequency Tokens.} Tokens with low frequencies, which typically represent more specific or granular concepts, require clear separation from each other to maintain semantic clarity. \textbf{(2) Proximity to High-Frequency Hypernyms.} Simultaneously, these low-frequency tokens should remain close to their corresponding high-frequency hypernyms or function words.
+Hyperbolic space is uniquely suited for capturing these dual constraints due to its exponential volume growth, which inherently supports hierarchical structure and allows for ample separation of specific entities while keeping them close to their parent categories.
+This contrasts with Euclidean space, where such arrangements can lead to crowding or distortion of distances.

-The core technique in the LoRA adapter involves linear transformations.
-One of the primary methods for implementing linear transformations on the Lorentz model of hyperbolic geometry~\citep{ganea2018hyperbolic_hnn,chami2019hyperbolic} is based on the tangent space when considering the learnable weights are in Euclidean.
-Given a hyperbolic vector $\mathbf{x}^H$ and a transformation matrix $W$, this method first maps $\mathbf{x}^H$ to the tangent space at a local reference point, typically the origin, using the logarithmic map.
-The matrix $W$ is then applied within this tangent space, resulting in:
+\textbf{Overall Conclusion.} Through these analyses, we demonstrate that token embeddings in LLMs exhibit hierarchical organization and significant hyperbolicity.
+This understanding not only sheds light on the geometric nature of token embeddings but also motivates the development of methods that can better capture and preserve these underlying geometric properties.\footnote{While our analysis reveals consistent hierarchical patterns across multiple LLMs, several limitations should be noted.
+First, our investigation focuses on arithmetic reasoning and commonsense datasets (please check Appendix~\ref{sec:appendix_more_investigation} for details); the generalizability to other domains (e.g., code, multilingual text) requires further validation.
+Second, the relationship between token frequency and embedding norm, while strong, is correlational rather than causal.
+Third, our $\delta$-hyperbolicity measurements are computed at the prompt level; corpus-level analysis may yield different insights.}

-\textbf{Technical Challenge} However, the input from LLMs and the transformation results are in Euclidean space, we need to apply an additional exponential map and a logarithmic map on the basis of Equation~(\ref{equ:euclidan_lora}) to align the Euclidean representation.
-This leads to the expression:
+\section{Hyperbolic Fine-Tuning for LLMs}